datatocare/datatocare-ANONYMOUS/setup/readme.md

 Script file that calculates discharge measurements by making discharge measurement tables (d3sv1_chartevents_mv_dm, and d3sv1_labevents_mv_dm) from measurement tables (new one's created by clean.py) and also identifies/resolve potential clashes between measurements.

 * **build_diagnosis.py** :
 Script file that first builds patients diagnosis time table with diagnosis enriched with information from noteevents for all diagnosis relating to some noteevent if any using diagnosis short_title and noteevent text.
 Also matched diagnoses (icd9_code) are mapped to higher-level groups and added in patients' diagnosis time table along with accompanying noteevent information.
-Then using the table made, we build a binary group-diagnosis vector for a particular patient (hadm_id) at time t and return it when called by task 4 while building feature vectors related to measurements.

 * **standardize.py** :
 Script that performs the mapping and unifies similar drugs based on labels with different ids (itemids).
 The mapping with base to clean to generic name is stored in a new table of "d3sv1_drugs_mapping".